113 Tewning Rd.

 James City County Signs the Cool Counties Declaration

-- Inventory County government (operational) greenhouse gas emissions and reduce them to 80% below current levels by 2050
+- Inventory County government (operational) greenhouse gas emissions and reduce them to 80 percent below current levels by 2050

-- Work closely with local, state, and federal governments to reduce greenhouse gas emissions to 80% below current levels by 2050 with recommended goals to stop increasing emissions by 2010, and to achieve a 10% reduction every five years thereafter through 2050.
+- Work closely with local, state, and federal governments to reduce greenhouse gas emissions to 80 percent below current levels by 2050 with recommended goals to stop increasing emissions by 2010, and to achieve a 10 percent reduction every 5 years thereafter through 2050.

 James City County Drafted the Roadmap for Achieving Climate Stabilization